ktorio/ktor-documentation/topics/jwt.md

 ### Step 1: Configure JWT settings {id="jwt-settings"}

-To configure JWT-related settings, you can create a custom `jwt` group in the [application.conf](Configurations.xml#configuration-file) configuration file.
-This file might look as follows:
+To configure JWT-related settings, you can create a custom `jwt` group in a [configuration file](Configurations.xml#configuration-file).
+For example, the `application.conf` file might look as follows:

 <tabs group="sign-alg">
 <tab title="HS256" group-key="hs256">